-Valuation of IBNR:

-- Reconciled the key actuarial inputs used in actuarial models to underwriting and accounting records. - With the use of our internal actuarial specialists we assessed the appropriateness of the methodology, significant judgements and assumptions applied by the Association's actuarial team in the calculation of technical provisions. - Reviewed the outturn of prior years' claims IBNR against previous estimates, to assess valuation of IBNR held against the subsequent claims development. - Through the use of our internal actuarial specialists, we independently re-projected IBNR using historical claims data and our own actuarial techniques.
+- Obtained an understanding of the relevant processes and controls in place in valuing the IBNR, including evaluating the design and implementation of relevant controls. - Reconciled and tested the key actuarial inputs used in actuarial models to underwriting and accounting records. - Assessed the appropriateness of the methodology, significant judgements and assumptions applied by the Association's actuarial team in the calculation of IBNR. - Reviewed the outturn of prior years' claims IBNR against previous estimates, to assess valuation of IBNR held against the subsequent claims development. - Independently re-projected IBNR using historical claims data and our own actuarial techniques and assessed the booked reserves to our range of reasonable best estimates. - Assessed the risk margin to ensure the margin is consistently prudent with prior accounting periods, through comparison to prior periods level of prudence.